 Prostate - The prostate gland, a key part of the male reproductive system, is linked closely with the urinary system.
 It is a small gland that secretes much of the liquid portion of semen, the milky fluid that transports sperm through the penis during ejaculation.
 The prostate is located just beneath the bladder, where urine is stored, and in front of the rectum.
 It encircles a section of the urethra.

-Prostate cancer - Cancer of the prostate, the male reproductive gland located below the bladder & in front of the rectum.
+Prostate cancer - Cancer of the prostate, the male reproductive gland located below the bladder and in front of the rectum.
 Early prostate cancer usually causes no symptoms and is found by a PSA test and/or DRE.
 Some advanced prostate cancers can slow or weaken your urinary stream or make you need to urinate more often.

 Prostatectomy - Surgery to remove the prostate in order to treat and prevent the reoccurrence of prostate cancer.
 A secondary goal of prostatectomy is early return of urinary continence.
 Where applicable, a third goal is early return of sexual potency.